-It will be PBL’s second major investment after opening of a multimillion pound new freeze drying facility in November 2015.
-The new facility will help PBL to develop and produce a range of life-saving products.
+The facility is PBL’s second major investment after opening a multimillion pound freeze drying facility in November 2015.

-PBL is working together with US Company NanoBio to develop next-generation anthrax vaccine at the new facility in Wiltshire.
+PBL is working together with US Company NanoBio to develop a next-generation anthrax vaccine at the new facility in Wiltshire.

-Based at Porton Down in Wiltshire, UK, PBL was established in April 2015 to commercialise the pharmaceutical development and manufacturing capabilities that were previously within Public Health England.
+Based at Porton Down in Wiltshire, PBL was established in April 2015 to commercialise the pharmaceutical development and manufacturing capabilities that were previously within Public Health England.